pedro-evan/esp32-robotic-arm/README.md

 ## Sobre o projeto

-Este repositório contém os arquivos do projeto de um braço robótico de baixo custo, desenvolvido como Trabalho de Conclusão de Curso.
+Este repositório contém os arquivos de um braço robótico de baixo custo, desenvolvido em equipe como Trabalho de Conclusão de Curso.
 O sistema utiliza um ESP32 como controlador principal, um módulo PCA9685 para controle dos servos motores e uma interface web para movimentação do braço.

 ## About the project

-This repository contains the files of a low-cost robotic arm project developed as a final eletronics course project.
+This repository contains the files of a low-cost robotic arm developed by a team as a final technical course project.
 The system uses an ESP32 as the main controller, a PCA9685 module to control the servo motors, and a web interface for robotic arm movement.

 ---